eliasmohammadi/cot-report-api/README.md

-# cot-report-api
+# COT Report API
-a service that provide COT Report data for developers and traders
+a service to provide COT Report data for developers and traders